mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <img src="/static/blog/2020-survey/21.png" style="width: 614px; margin-top: 32px;" alt="Bar chart: 54.08%	None
 30.87%	TypeScript 3.8, 7.31%	TypeScript 3.7, 1.90%	Flow, 1.55%	TypeScript 3.6, 0.98%	TypeScript 3.5, 3.31%	Other" />

 Almost half of the community is using TypeScript.
-Next year, it might even get more popular than JavaScript.
+Next year, it might even become more popular than JavaScript.

 ## Conclusion